-The duties of this committee were defined at founding and include:
+The duties of this committee were defined at founding and are to:

-- Advising Museum staff on existing and future conservation / preservation, public engagement, and fundraising projects. - Assisting the Museum to implement best practices for the multi-faceted stewardship of Harada House. - Advising on essential and creative strategies for preserving and interpreting the NHL Harada House site and its collections. - Assisting to ensure the financial sustainability of the site through proactive fundraising initiatives.
+- Advise Museum staff on existing and future conservation / preservation, public engagement, and fundraising projects. - Assist the Museum to implement best practices for the multi-faceted stewardship of Harada House.

+- Advise on essential and creative strategies for preserving and interpreting the NHL Harada House site and its collections. - Assist to ensure the financial sustainability of the site through proactive fundraising initiatives.

-If the MMB approves this recommendation, it will no longer have any existing ad hoc committees.
+If the MMB approves this recommendation, it will no longer have any current ad hoc committees.
 It will continue to have its two standing committees: Budget & Development Committee and Board Development Committee.